 How do the Samsung Galaxy Buds compare to other true wireless earbuds?

 The Samsung Galaxy Buds have seen significant price cuts since their release, making them just $129, and as of December 3, 2020, they’re on sale on Amazon for just $79.
 If you want a premium pair of true wireless earbuds for less than the competition, the Galaxy Buds are the earphones to get.
-However, if you want to save even more money, there are other fantastic choices like the Creative Outlier Air or more recent Creative Outlier Gold.
+However, if you want to save even more money, there are other fantastic choices like the Creative Outlier Gold.
 We’re quick to recommend these earbuds because they’re feature-packed and perform consistently well by every measure.
 Battery life is superb for cheap total wireless earbuds (7.78 hours) as is sound quality, contingent on you enjoying bass-heavy sound.

 If you want something with a more polished aesthetic, consider the Master & Dynamic MW07 Go.
 These fashionable earbuds are small and pack a mighty accurate sound signature, boding well for every genre of music.
 Plus, battery life is remarkable and supplies just over nine hours of playtime on a single charge.
 Alternatively, a similarly priced smart headset are the Amazon Echo Buds.
 These earbuds retail for $130 and feature Alexa integration; they’re great for listeners already heavily invested in Amazon’s smart home ecosystem.
 You don’t, however, get to enjoy sound quality that’s as good as the Galaxy Buds.